Does MEHOP only see patients that are uninsured?

 - Increases access to primary care, which plays a role in reducing costly, avoidable emergency department visits and hospital stays,

-- Delivers a broad array of primary care services including; Family Medicine, Pediatrics, Behavioral Health, Family Dental, Ophthalmology and Women’s Health.
+- Delivers a broad array of primary care services including; Family Medicine, Pediatrics, Behavioral Health, Family Dental, Ophthalmology, and OB/GYN.
 We also offer Gastroenterology as specialty care service,

 - Reduces mortality and health disparities, and

-- Offers many enabling services such as transportation, translation, prescription assistance, case management to assist with care coordination and advocacy to meet an individuals and family’s health related needs through available resources, and health education to ensure our patients are receiving the care they need.
+- Offers many enabling services such as transportation, translation, prescription assistance, case management to assist with care coordination and advocacy to meet an individuals and family’s health related needs through available resources, and health education to ensure our patients are knowledgeable about their chronic health conditions and have the tools to manage them in the home.

 Can I make a donation to MEHOP?